klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 ### Who are you?
 - **Your name:** Enter any name
-- **Your computer's name:** The most noticable palce this will show-up is on the command line.
+- **Your computer's name:** The most noticeable place this will show-up is on the command line.
 A long command line is harder to read so a short name is better.
 Enter a name for your computer.
 - **Pick a username:** This will be the name of the first user created and will also show-up on the command line.
 Keeping it short applies here as well.
 Enter your username.
 - **Choose a password:** Enter a password
 - **Confirm your password:** Re-enter the password
 - Click **'Log in automatically'** or **'Require my password to log in'** - your choice
 - Click Continue

-> NOTE: By default, the VM will not accept any incoming requests/conections.
+> NOTE: By default, the VM will not accept any incoming requests/connections.
 I also have a firewall on my host and, no surprise, my local network is behind a router.
 Additionally, if the host is locked, no one can log into the guest without the host password.
 Given all of that, I choose the convenience of using a short 4 character not so secret password, as well as 'Log in automatically'.

 ![Who are you](media/who-are-you.png)